WellSpring Resources Welcomes Newest Board Member

 Don't miss our top stories and need-to-know news everyday in your inbox.

-“Jacob will truly be an asset in building our agency’s future,” Karen Sopronyi-Tompkins, WellSpring Resources’ Chief Executive Officer, said.
-“His skills will help us continue to offer effective behavioral health solutions, and help us as we implement new services and programs to meet the needs of our community.
+“Stephani brings to our board compassion for the people we serve and the work we do, and will truly be an asset in planning and building our agency’s future,” Karen Sopronyi-Tompkins, WellSpring Resources’ Chief Executive Officer, said about the new board member.

 Sopronyi-Tompkins also said that WellSpring Resources is always looking for new board members and volunteers that are passionate about helping people with mental health conditions or substance abuse disorders.
-To learn how to become a board member or volunteer with WellSpring Resources, you may contact Sopronyi-Tompkins by calling her (618) 462-2331.
+To learn how to become a board member or volunteer with WellSpring Resources, you may contact Sopronyi-Tompkins by calling her (618) 462-2331, ext.
+2301.

-The services Mental Health Court Case Management, Senior Services, Outpatient, Adult Community Support and Child/Adolescent Community Support and provider WellSpring Resources are funded by the Madison County Mental Health Board.
+The service’s Mental Health Court Case Management, Senior Services, Outpatient, Adult Community Support and Child/Adolescent Community Support and provider WellSpring Resources is funded by the Madison County Mental Health Board.

 More like this: